 "I am first and, finally, my only model." - Coco Chanel

 Whitley spent her childhood in the idyllic surroundings of Asheville, North Carolina.
-Both her Grandmother and Great-Grandmother worked as buyers for a department store in Eastern North Carolina.
+Both her Grandmother and Great-Grandmother worked as buyers for an upscale luxury boutique in Eastern North Carolina.
 This early exposure to personal style and high fashion led her towards her work as a stylist and the creation of her blog, the Queen City Style.
 Whitley believes it is because of this exposure and DNA inheritance that she has always possessed an innate connection to all things fashion and style.

 Whitley obtained an Associate of Arts Degree from St. Mary’s College in Raleigh, NC, playing two undefeated seasons as number one seed on the women's tennis team and obtained a top 20 junior collegiate national ranking.
 She then received her Bachelor of Arts in Communication Studies from the University of North Carolina at Chapel Hill with a minor in Exercise Sports Science.
 Upon graduation Whitley moved to New York City to pursue her dreams in the big city of bright lights.
 She worked as an assistant to several of the world’s top supermodels and stylists and also served as executive assistant to the director of investor relations at Ralph Lauren Corporation.